 The NEU is committed to providing members with the best possible support and advice and representation at all levels.
 The Union seeks to engage all members so that the NEU is the authentic voice of teachers.
 Elected local officers, NEU representatives and staff are trained and supported to be effective on behalf of members.
+The National Education Union aims to respond to all complaints within six weeks of receipt.

 Individual Casework Support